bsravanin/TwitteRSS/README.md

 By using the Twitter API, TwitteRSS overcomes all 3 disadvantages, but has other disadvantages:
 * It cannot unwind URLs and show the corresponding image, headline, and snippet.
 See [this python-twitter issue](https://github.com/bear/python-twitter/issues/515) to know more.
+* It cannot display polls, because Twitter provides these only in its enterprise APIs.
 * It is not available as a service.
 * It uses the application's home timeline instead of user timelines.
 So getting the RSS feed of a new user involves following a new user.

 The latter two disadvantages can be resolved without much effort, but this project was meant as a POC for my personal usage, so I am not in a hurry to make those changes.
 Opening up access also involves a lot of maintenance effort which I am not excited about.
-In the meantime, if you are an acquaintance IRL, DM me to request the feed URL of your choice.
+In the meantime, open a GitHub issue or contact me directly to request the feed URL of your choice.

 Security
 ========